tdwg/bdq/tg2/_review/docs/bdqffdq_guide/index.md

 ## 1 Introduction
 [!--- JRW finished first draft to here ---]

 The bdqffdq: vocabulary is a specification of a framework for describing data quality.
-Each of the tests in this standard has been designed within this framework and is framed using the terms and concepts from the framework.
-The framework provides the context for each test, and has shaped decisions made about each test.
+Each of the tests in the bdqcore: vocabulary has been designed using this framework and is framed in the terms and concepts from the framework.

 The framework considers data to have quality with respect to some specified use.
 It provides a means to describe a use of data (bdqffdq:UseCase), and what is needed for some data set to have quality for that use, that is for some data set to be fit for a specified purpose.
 The framework explicitly links data quality to use, and allows formal description of means to assure that data are fit for some specified purpose.

-This document includes terms used to describe 'data quality' / 'fitness for use' in the context of biodiversity data, see Veiga AK, Saraiva AM, Chapman AD, Morris PJ, Gendreau C, Schigel D, & Robertson TJ (2017).
+This document describes the use of a set of terms used to describe 'data quality' / 'fitness for use' in the context of biodiversity data.
+These terms are based on Veiga AK, Saraiva AM, Chapman AD, Morris PJ, Gendreau C, Schigel D, & Robertson TJ (2017).
 A conceptual framework for quality assessment and management of biodiversity data.
 PLOS ONE 12 (6): https://doi.org/10.1371/journal.pone.0178731>, with a few changes for increased clarity.

 ### 1.1 Namespace abbreviations